Albums

-Traditional Jazz, Stomp and Swing
+Traditional Jazz, Stride, Stomp, and Swing

 In “No Local Stops”, Oliver serves up some of Morton’s best-loved piano works, supplementing them with masterpieces by Willie “The Lion” Smith, Joseph Lamb, Seger Ellis, James P. Johnson, Arthur Schutt, Frank Melrose, and others.
 The performances are bold, virtuosic, and thoroughly captivating.
 3 tracks feature renowned percussionist Nicholas D. Ball.